openresty/lua-resty-shell/README.md

 When stdin is nil or an empty string, the stdin device will get closed immediately.

 The `timeout` parameter speifies the timeout threshold for stderr/stdout reading timeout, the stdin writing timeout, and the process waiting timeout, respectively.
+If the timeout threshold is exceeded, the sub-process will be killed by first a SIGTERM.
+Then we will wait for 1ms and send a SIGKILL to kill the sub-process.

+Note that we do not automatically kill the child processes of the sub-process (if there are), you may need to clean up them by yourself.

 The `max_size` parameter specifies the maximum size allowed for each output data stream of stdout and stderr.
 When exceeding the limit, the `run()` function will immediately